-A third of all food produced globally is destroyed or thrown away.
-In Norway, the average consumer throws away 42 kg of food annually that could have been eaten.
-Food waste in the food supply chain equals 68 kg per person per year.
+One third of all food produced globally is spoiled or thrown away.
+In Norway alone, the average consumer throws out 42 kg edible food every year.
+Food waste in the entire food chain represents 68 kg per person per year.

-– This agreement to reduce food waste is a new way of working where we set ambitious goals.
-I have great faith that this agreement will contribute to reducing food waste in Norway, says Minister for Climate and Environment, Vidar Helgesen.
+– Our agreement is breaking new ground and we are setting ambitious goals of reduction.
+I have great confidence that this agreement will contribute to reducing food waste in Norway, says Minister of Climate and Environment, Vidar Helgesen.

 The agreement is voluntary, but binding for the contracting parties.
 Both primary producers, manufacturers, wholesalers, retailers, restaurants, households and the authorities must take responsibility for reducing food waste.
 Both the food industry and the government believe that the chances of success are greater with collaboration, which may include private and public initiatives across the value chain, including consumers.